TYLPHE/shopping-cart/README.md

 - [Link to the Assignment](https://www.theodinproject.com/lessons/node-path-javascript-shopping-cart)

 ## Features
-- navigate between homepage and shopping page
+- Navigate between homepage and shopping page
 - Add items to your shopping cart and see its total

 ## About